Dominion (2018 film): Criticism

 Australian farmers have been critical of the film, seeing it as an "attack on Australian farming".
-The Australian Meat Industry Council Chief Executive, Patrick Hutchinson, has said, "What the film shows is not representative of the practices of the wider industry", while Fiona Simson, president of the National Farmers' Federation, recognised that there was "room for improvement" by industry to improve animal welfare practices.
+The Australian Meat Industry Council Chief Executive, Patrick Hutchinson, has said, "What the film shows is not representative of the practices of the wider industry", while Fiona Simson, president of the National Farmers' Federation, recognised that there was "room for improvement" by industry with respect to animal welfare practices.